adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 :og:description: Deploy a Flower project on multiple machines using Docker Compose to configure server and client components with TLS encryption and persistent SuperLink state.
-.. title:: Deploy Flower on Multiple Machines with Docker Compose
 .. meta::
     :description: Deploy a Flower project on multiple machines using Docker Compose to configure server and client components with TLS encryption and persistent SuperLink state.